 Enter the required details in the form:

-When you click on the “Create” button after giving all the details, a new user will be created.
+A new user will be created when you click on the “Create” button after giving all the details.

 If you want to modify the user’s password, click the “Change Passwords” option in the “System” menu.